-The commonly known emblem can be seen in TOS: "Elaan of Troyius" behind the Klingon commander.
+The commonly known trefoil-like emblem can be seen in TOS: "Elaan of Troyius" behind the Klingon commander.
 It also adorns the hull of the D7-class battlecruiser that makes its first appearance in the episode as well, although this detail is not really recognizable in the not yet remastered version of the episode.
-It is noteworthy that both new emblems in "Elaan of Troyius" are horizontally oriented (meaning that the one on the hull points inward instead of forward), as opposed to the many later variations (including the ones from Star Trek Enterprise) all of which are upright.
+It is noteworthy that both new emblems in "Elaan of Troyius" are horizontally oriented (meaning that the one on the hull points inward instead of forward), as opposed to the many later variations (including the ones from Star Trek Enterprise), all of which are upright.
 It may have been decided at the time of "Star Trek: The Motion Picture" to turn the emblem 90° so it would look more impressive.
-The K't'inga-class cruisers in this movie still have the colorful version of the logo, but now pointing forward and with much more vivid colors.
+The K't'inga-class cruisers in this movie still have the TOS version of the logo, but now pointing forward and with much more vivid colors.
 The colorful emblem appears as late as in the 24th century on a couple of occasions, such as on the hull of the Vor'cha attack cruiser (first seen in TNG: "Reunion").

 In TOS: "Balance of Terror" there was nothing like a Romulan emblem, although the painted bird on the ship's hull, that history buff Lt.
 Stiles already hinted at, qualifies as a distinctive mark of a similar nature.
 Anyway, it is obscure but something like a Romulan emblem shows up in TOS: "The Enterprise Incident".
 It is visible only briefly in a corridor, above a door.

 The now familiar double-headed bird-of-prey emblem of the Romulans (apparently a homage to the painting on the ship's hull in "Balance of Terror") is supposedly holding the two planets Romulus and Remus in its claws.
-It appears as late as in TNG: "The Neutral Zone" on the bridge of the Romulan Warbird (and on the ship's hull too, albeit barely visible).
+It first appears in TNG: "The Neutral Zone" on the bridge of the Romulan Warbird (and on the ship's hull too, albeit barely visible).
 The emblem is most often colored in way that the left side is green and the right one is blue.
 These colors are reversed in TNG: "Unification II" and on some other occasions.

 Some screen caps from TrekCore.
-Thanks to Ambassador/Ensign Q and to E.W.G. for suggestions pertaining to the origin of the TOS Romulan emblem and to Nathan for the hint about the Romulan hexagon in "Balance of Terror" and to Randolph Guthrie for the hint about the emblem in "More Tribbles, More Troubles".
+Thanks to Ambassador/Ensign Q and to E.W.G. for suggestions pertaining to the origin of the TOS Romulan emblem, to Nathan for the hint about the Romulan hexagon in "Balance of Terror" and to Randolph Guthrie for the hint about the emblem in "More Tribbles, More Troubles".